 So let’s see what happens when the circus folds its tent and we are back in the bitter winds of January, redirecting our attention to the Inauguration and the Super Bowl.
 By then, we may have a better idea as to whether this is actually a tipping point in the history of our enslavement to the gun culture, or whether it’s just another chapter in the modern history of America bingeing 24/7 on the pornography of other families’ grief, declaring “closure,” and then moving on.
 (America’s Other Original Sin)

-This post is the latest in a series of linked blog-posts from 2012-2015 about the need for anthropology to directly address gun control and gun violence.
+This gun control podcast is the culmination in a series of linked blog-posts about the need for anthropology to directly address gun control and gun violence.
 The series includes:

 - Shoddy Anthropology & Gun Control: Human Nature, Culture, History (March 2013) underscores how easily-debunked notions, or “shoddy anthropology” contributes to gun control inertia.